molgenis/molgenis-js-auth/doc/FO-requirements.md

 - [ ] MUST be able to choose from all created roles belonging to the application
 - [ ] MUST have scoped registration tied to the Fusion Auth application in the deployment
 - [ ] MUST be able to login to the application as super user
+- [ ] MUST only be accessible if user has "super user" role on the application
 - [ ] MUST not be able to see or manage other applications defined in Fusion Auth

 # UI specification